ddsky/spoonacular-api-clients/ruby/docs/RecipesApi.md

 api_instance = OpenapiClient::RecipesApi.new
 id = 1 # Integer | The item's id.
 opts = {
-  default_css: false, # Boolean | Whether the default CSS should be added to the response.
+  default_css: false # Boolean | Whether the default CSS should be added to the response.
-  accept: 'application/json' # String | Accept header.
 }

 begin